XXXIII Corps (India)

-The corps is headquartered in Sukna in North Bengal and is commanded by a Three Star officer of the rank of Lieutenant General titled General Officer Commanding (GOC).
+The corps is headquartered in Sukna in Siliguri, North Bengal and is commanded by a Three Star officer of the rank of Lieutenant General titled General Officer Commanding (GOC).
 His chief of staff is a Two Star officer of the rank of Major General.
 The total troop strength of the XXXIII corps is estimated to be between 45,000 and 60,000 soldiers.

 History

 The XXXIII Corps Operating Signal Regiment was a part of XIV Army during World War II.
 The regiment moved to its present location along with the Corps HQ in 1962.
 It participated in the Indo-China war of 1962 and captured some Chinese communication equipment.
-These equipment are kept in Corps of Signals Museum at Jabalpur to enable the future generations of soldiers know about the bravery and dedication shown by their predecessors.
+This equipment is kept in the Corps of Signals Museum at Jabalpur to enable future generations of soldiers to know about the bravery and dedication shown by their predecessors.

 Re-Raising

-The corps was re-raised by Lieutenant General Umrao Singh on 1 November 1960, in order to reduce IV Corps's area of responsibilities.
+The corps was re-raised by Lieutenant General Umrao Singh on 1 November 1960, to reduce IV Corps' area of responsibility.
 The Corps is headquartered in Sukna in North Bengal, near the city of Siliguri.
-Its area of responsibility includes North Bengal, Sikkim and if needed, Bhutan.
+Its area of responsibility includes North Bengal, Sikkim, and if needed, Bhutan.
 It comprises three mountain divisions, 17th (Gangtok), 20th (Binnaguri), and 27th (Kalimpong).

-The coat of arms consists of a white horizontal band between two red bands (the standard formation sign background for corps in the Indian Army) with two crossed spears with wings in the foreground.
-The Corps HQ has an Indian Air Force air control unit attached to it, 3 TAC, commanded by a group captain.
+The coat of arms consists of a white horizontal band between two red bands (the standard formation sign background for corps in the Indian Army) with a black trident and a black spear with black wings in the foreground.
+The Corps HQ has an Indian Air Force air control unit attached to it, 3 TAC, commanded by a Group Captain.
 The corps also has an organic Army Aviation Helicopter Squadron based at Sevoke flying the HAL Chetak.
-It is commanded by a full colonel.
+It is commanded by a Colonel.
 The Indian Air Force bases at Bagdogra (Siliguri) and Hashimara are the air units co-tasked to the XXXIII Corps Area of Responsibility.